About the Collaboration

 I saw something called “coordinated intake” on your program services model.
 What is that?

-Thanks for learning more about our agency and learning about our Program Services Model.
+Thanks for learning more about our agency and exploring our Program Services Model.
 Coordinated intake is a term agencies use to describe the work they do to serve as a single contact to streamline processes that can sometimes get complicated.
-The Collaboration does the work to connect families to the home visiting program or publicly funded preschool, or developmental services that will best fit each family’s unique needs.
+Coordinated Intake through the Collaboration is best described as connecting families to the home visiting program, publicly funded preschool, or developmental services that will best fit each family’s unique needs.
 This way families have a guide through the many programs and service agencies available, reducing their time and efforts while ensuring we are supporting families who need support the most.

 What are developmental screenings and why are they important?